weaverbel/cloudcarpentry/prerequisite.md

 * Permissions- How other person can access your system
 * Launch - Start a computer on cloud
 * Terminate/Kill- Shutdown or dismental the system
+* SaaS: Software As A Service Synonym: Application – End Users
+* PaaS: Platform As A Service Synonym: API – Developers
+* IaaS: Infrastructure As A Service Synonym: Hardware – System Administrators

 Useful links